 Abelia Kaleidoscope needs well-draining soil that can still retain some moisture.
 The ideal pH level is between 5.0 and 7.5.
 While Abelia Kaleidoscope can tolerate droughts and warm conditions, the soil should be kept lightly moist.

-Chalky, loamy, and sandy growing mediums that have some nutrients are ideal.
-Compost and mulch can be used to boost the nutrient levels of poorer soils.
+Chalky, loamy, and sandy growing mediums with some nutrients are ideal.
+Compost and mulch can boost the nutrient levels of poorer soils.

-Once the soil has been prepared with some compost, dig out a hole for the Abelia Kaleidoscope.
-This should be a little bit deeper than the plant’s root ball and twice the width.
+Once the soil has been prepared with compost, dig out a hole for the Abelia Kaleidoscope.
+This should be slightly deeper than the plant’s root ball and twice the width.
 Add some more compost into the hole.
 Ease the Abelia Kaleidoscope out of its nursery pot.

 Loosen the roots slightly before inserting the plant into the hole.
 Add compost and soil to fill the gaps and give the plant a thorough drink.

-In most of its growing zones, Abelia Kaleidoscope loves to bathe in full sun.
-In hotter regions, position the plant so that it receives some shade in the afternoon.
+Abelia Kaleidoscope loves to bathe in full sun in most of its growing zones.
+In hotter regions, position the plant to receive some shade in the afternoon.
 Between six and eight hours of direct sunlight per day is ideal.

 Temperature & Humidity Preferences

 Abelia Kaleidoscope needs low to medium humidity and can handle some drought.
-However, for the best growth, the soil should remain slightly moist as much as possible.
+However, the soil should remain as slightly moist as possible for the best growth.

 How to Care For Abelia Kaleidoscope

 Abelia Kaleidoscope needs consistently moist soil that doesn’t become waterlogged.
-To make sure that the plant gets the right amount of water, check the top two or three inches of soil using your finger.
+Check the top two or three inches of soil using your finger to ensure the plant gets the right amount of water.

 If the medium feels dry, give the plant a drink.
 This should equate to about an inch of water once a week.
 In hotter areas, this will need to be increased.